In the neighbourhood: Esch-sur-Alzette

 You can find a list of cultural associations and community clubs here.

 There are three cinemas in Esch – the Ariston, the Kinosch and the Kinepolis Belval.
 The Muncipal Library is one of the oldest in Luxembourg, founded in 1892, and has a selection of 60,000 books and media.
 You can borrow up to 5 books and 3 CDs/DVDs for 4 weeks, for free.

 The Place de la Résistance, also known as "Brillplaz” is home to the National Museum of the Resistance and human rights.
 The square contains sculptures by Kamel Louafi.
 The museum (and war memorial) honours the victims of Nazism.
 It traces the history of Luxembourg between 1940 and 1945, under Nazi oppression, through the reactions of the people from passive resistance, active resistance movements, forced enrolment, strikes and work with the Allied forces, and includes photos, objects and artworks.
 It also records the fate of the Jews of Luxembourg.
-It is currently closed for refurbishment and due to reopen on 23 February 2022.

 The town hall square dates back to the 19th century, with the buildings erected in 1937.
 In 2005 redevelopment work modernised the city centre and with it created a great space for flea markets and festivals.
 Clear on three sides with a fountain marking the start of rue de l’Alzette, the square incorporates benches, games for children, and four cast iron plaques as a nod to Esch-sur-Alzette’s steel industry past.